-Everyone is spending more time on digital devices now.
-That is why we at Collinsville Primary Eyecare decided to write this article addressing a common question.
-How much screen time is too much screen time?
-Parents ask me this every day and I am going to cover common follow up questions.
+Are screen protection glasses helpful?
+Are blue light glasses effective?
+I get asked these questions every day as an eye doctor.
+That is why we at Collinsville Primary Eyecare decided to write this article addressing these common questions.
 So, turn on your blue light filter or get out your blue blocker glasses and let’s dive into this article.

 Computer Vision Syndrome and What it Is

 There are lots of symptoms that can arise from too much screen time.
 These symptoms are typically categorized as computer vision syndrome.
 These symptoms can include dry/itchy eyes, headache, fluctuations in vision both near and far, and a change in sleep patterns.
 I have discussed headaches quite a bit in a previous article if you want to learn about other ways your eyes can cause headaches.

 Why Does Too Much Screen Time Cause So Many Problems

 We were not designed to stare at a screen all day long.
 Still, that is what we demand from our eyes at work, school, and play.
 Schools are encouraging more screen time currently with virtual learning.
 Our work may be remote right now and thus having us spend all day in front of a screen.
 And if those things aren’t enough we are probably getting most of our entertainment right now from digital devices.
 After all, quite a bit of the world is still shut down or severely limited.

 The Eye Muscles As a Part of the Too Much Screen Time Problem